After Months of Questions, Key Operation Warp Speed Adviser's Contract Emerges

 Warren, Sen. Richard Blumenthal, D-Conn., and Reps.
 Pramila Jayapal, D-Wash., and Katie Porter, D-Calif., wrote to Slaoui on Thursday about the "unusual contractual arrangement," which they called " a blatant attempt to skirt federal ethics law."

-In it, they said HHS downplayed Slaoui's role to justify his status as a contractor, citing a New York Times interview with reporter Kara Swisher published on Oct.
+In it, they said HHS downplayed Slaoui's role to justify his status as a contractor, citing a New York Times interview with Kara Swisher published on Oct.
 5. When pressed about his role, Slaoui told Swisher, "I'm not a decision-maker.
 But of course, there is significant influence."

 "This is a textbook case of a conflict of interest that could affect key decisions and damage OWS's scientific integrity and the race for a vaccine more broadly," the legislators wrote.